 Easy to make Halloween dessert recipes are a must this time of the year.
 These cream cheese filled chocolate cupcakes are the perfect Halloween treats for your little ghosts and goblins to devour.

-Simple and easy to make are my kind of recipes specially when I’m baking.
+Simple and easy to make are my kind of recipes especially when I’m baking.
 I love to bake and finding recipes that are quick and easy makes it more enjoyable.
 Of course, some of the baking tips that I have over on Baker’s Dozen also help to make baking easier.

-For this cupcake recipe I used a box cake mix but by adding a cheesecake filling changed that old box cake mix up.
+For this cupcake recipe I used a box cake mix but adding a cheesecake filling changed that old box cake mix up.

 Let’s get to that cheesecake filling.